Logogram

-In a written language, a logogram, logograph, or lexigraph is a written character that represents a word or morpheme.
-Chinese characters (pronounced hanzi in Mandarin, kanji in Japanese, hanja in Korean and hantu in Vietnamese) are generally logograms, as are many hieroglyphic and cuneiform characters.
-The use of logograms in writing is called logography, and a writing system that is based on logograms is called a logography or logographic system.
-All known logographies have some phonetic component, generally based on the rebus principle.
+In a written language, a logogram (from Ancient Greek logos 'word', and gramma 'that which is drawn or written'), also logograph or lexigraph, is a written character that represents a semantic component of a language, such as a word or morpheme.
+Chinese characters as used in Chinese as well as other languages are logograms, as are Egyptian hieroglyphs and characters in cuneiform script.
+A writing system that primarily uses logograms is called a logography.
+Non-logographic writing systems, such as alphabets and syllabaries, are phonemic: their individual symbols represent sounds directly and lack any inherent meaning.
+However, all known logographies have some phonetic component, generally based on the rebus principle, and the addition of a phonetic component to pure ideographs is considered to be a key innovation in enabling the writing system to adequately encode human language.

-Alphabets and syllabaries are distinct from logographies in that they use individual written characters to represent sounds directly.
-Such characters are called phonograms in linguistics.
-Unlike logograms, phonograms do not have any inherent meaning.
-Writing language in this way is called phonemic writing or orthographic writing.

-Etymology

-Doulgas Harper's Online Etymology Dictionary states that the term 'logogram' was derived from Greek logos "word, discourse; reason". and that the term 'logo' was derived from the term 'logogram', not the other way round.

-Logographic systems
+Types of logographic systems

-Logographic systems include the earliest writing systems; the first historical civilizations of the Mesopotamia, Egypt, China and Mesoamerica used some form of logographic writing.
+Some of the earliest recorded writing systems are logographic; the first historical civilizations of Mesopotamia, Egypt, China and Mesoamerica all used some form of logographic writing.

-A purely logographic script would be impractical for many other languages, and none is known.
 All logographic scripts ever used for natural languages rely on the rebus principle to extend a relatively limited set of logograms: A subset of characters is used for their phonetic values, either consonantal or syllabic.
 The term logosyllabary is used to emphasize the partially phonetic nature of these scripts when the phonetic domain is the syllable.
 In Ancient Egyptian hieroglyphs, Ch'olti', and in Chinese, there has been the additional development of determinatives, which are combined with logograms to narrow down their possible meaning.
 In Chinese, they are fused with logographic elements used phonetically; such "radical and phonetic" characters make up the bulk of the script.
 Ancient Egyptian and Chinese relegated the active use of rebus to the spelling of foreign and dialectical words.